petrikvladimir/pyphysx/ReadMe.md

     render.render_scene(scene)
     rate.sleep()
 ```
-Will render and simulate the scene and automatically generate video like this:
+The code will render and simulate the scene and automatically generate video like this:

 ![](examples/anim_fall.gif)